“The Jesus You Know” series (post #4)

 And so, when we come at our list of quotes in this way, we are able to correctly interpret them, understand them, and apply them in a balanced, God-approved way.
 Let’s take them one at a time:

-- The Jesus who spoke Matthew 5:9 is not only the same God of Israel who sanctioned, even commanded, multiple wars fought by Israel in the Old Testament, He is the same Warrior King who will put to death all of the armies of the world at the Battle of Armageddon that ends the coming tribulation period (Revelation 19:11-21).
+- The Jesus who spoke Matthew 5:9 is not only the same God of Israel who sanctioned multiple wars fought by Israel in the Old Testament, He is the same Warrior King who will put to death all of the armies of the world at the Battle of Armageddon that ends the coming tribulation period (Revelation 19:11-21).

-- The Jesus who spoke Matthew 7:1 is the same God who: laid waste to Sodom and Gomorrah with fire and brimstone (Genesis 19:1-29), made homosexuality a capital punishment offense under the Old Testament law (Leviticus 18:22; 20:13), verified the spiritual legitimacy of the Old Testament law (Matthew 5:17-20), reaffirmed the male-female concept of marriage (Matthew 19:4-6), cited the citizens of Sodom and Gomorrah as examples of people who are eternally judged by God (Matthew 10:15), and inspired Paul (Romans 1:26-32; 1 Corinthians 6:9-11; 1 Timothy 1:8-11) and Jude (Jude 1:7) to write against homosexuality.
+- The Jesus who spoke Matthew 7:1 is the same God who: laid waste to Sodom and Gomorrah with fire and brimstone (Genesis 19:1-29); made homosexuality a capital punishment offense under the Old Testament law (Leviticus 18:22; 20:13); verified the spiritual legitimacy of the Old Testament law (Matthew 5:17-20); reaffirmed the male-female concept of marriage (Matthew 19:4-6); cited the citizens of Sodom and Gomorrah as examples of people who are eternally judged by God (Matthew 10:15); and inspired Paul and Jude to write against homosexuality (Romans 1:26-32; 1 Corinthians 6:9-11; 1 Timothy 1:8-11; Jude 1:7).
 As for transgenderism, the Old Testament law, which Jesus authored and confirmed, said: “A woman shall not wear anything that pertains to a man, nor shall a man put on a woman’s garment, for all who do so are an abomination to the Lord your God” (Deuteronomy 22:5).